dart-lang/site-www/src/content/tools/dartpad/troubleshoot.md

 * If you're creating a web app, make sure you have the proper project setup.
-  For example, the `HTML` tab doesn't show all the necessary markup to run Dart code.
+  DartPad doesn't show all the necessary markup to run Dart code.
   To get started creating web apps with Dart, check out [Build a web app with Dart](/web/get-started).

-## Analysis issues and compilation results don't match displayed code

-DartPad only compiles and analyzes code in the primary **Dart** tab.

-If the listed analysis issues and compilation results don't match the code being displayed, verify you are editing the code in the **Dart** tab, not **Solution** or **Tests**.

 ## Previously working code now has errors